SLogic: Subgraph-Informed Logical Rule Learning for Knowledge Graph Completion: The SLogic Framework

+Figure~\ref{alg:queryanswering} shows the steps to answer the given query.
 Step~\ref{step:cand_rule_gen} generates candidate rules.
 For any given query $(h,r,?)$, exhaustively scoring all rules in the global rule base would be computationally prohibitive.
 To obtain a manageable yet high-quality candidate set, we first identify all rules that are locally applicable to $h$, and then select the top-$N$ among them based on their Wilson score.

 Step~\ref{step:cal_phi} calculates a context-aware (localized) importance score for each candidate rule.
 In particular, each candidate rule $\mathbf{r}_{b_i}$ is passed to our trained scoring function $\phi(h, r, \mathbf{r}_{b_i})$, which leverages the query's unique subgraph context $\mathcal{G}_h$.
-This step assigns a dynamic, context-aware score to each rule, moving beyond static metrics to assess its true relevance for the specific query.
-Next, the context-aware scores are converted into a confidence distribution using a temperature-controlled softmax (Step \ref{step:cal_w}).
+This step assigns a dynamic, context-aware score to each rule, moving beyond static metrics to assess its true relevance for the specific query. \BLUE{To mitigate the influence of overly broad rules which often introduce ambiguity in dense graphs, we calculate an adjusted score $\phi'(h, r, \mathbf{r}_{b}) = \phi(h, r, \mathbf{r}_{b}) - \lambda \log(n_{tails})$, where $n_{tails}$ represents the number of distinct tail entities reachable by the rule and $\lambda$ is a penalty coefficient (refer to Sec.~\ref{sec:sensitivity_analysis} for analysis).} Next, the context-aware scores are converted into a confidence distribution using a temperature-controlled softmax (Step \ref{step:cal_w}).
 The weight $w_i$ for each rule is calculated as $w_i = \frac{\exp(\phi'_i / T)}{\sum_{j} \exp(\phi'_j / T)}$.
 The temperature $T$ is an important hyperparameter.
 As $T \to 0$, the softmax approximates an $\text{argmax}$ function, concentrating all weight onto the single highest-scoring rule.
 This allows the model to rely solely on the {\em strongest contextual signal}.

 Utilizing the rules and their context-aware score, Step~\ref{step:entity_score_calculation} calculates the potential of each entity to answer the given query.
 If the score of an entity $e$ is high, it means that it is very probably that $(h,r,e)$ is a valid fact.
 The potential is measured using a score that aggregates the grounding score and the rules' local importance score.
 Each rule is grounded to produce an answer vector (Steps~\ref{step:grounding}).
 A naive grounding counts the number of paths from $h$ to other entities that can be reached by applying the rule $r \leftarrow \mathbf{r}_{b_i}$.
 Let $\mathbf{g}_{i} = \text{ground}(h, \mathbf{r}_{b_i})$.
 The value $\mathbf{g}_{i}[j]$ is the number of paths from $h$ to an entity $e_j$ when applying the rule $r \leftarrow \mathbf{r}_{b_i}$.
 If no such path exists, $\mathbf{g}_{i}[j]=0$.
 This grounding operation can be efficiently conducted through sparse matrix multiplication.